AA/PPS 03.01.22 - Program Income on Sponsored Programs

 Effective Date: 4/16/2014

-Program income is used in one of three ways described below:
+Program income is used in one of three ways:

 Deduction – Ordinarily program income shall be deducted from total allowable costs to determine the net allowable costs.
 Program income shall be used for current costs unless the sponsor authorizes otherwise.
 Program income that the grantee did not anticipate at the time of the award shall be used to reduce program costs and grantee contributions rather than to increase the funds committed to the project.

-Addition – When authorized, program income may be added to the funds committed to the grant agreement by the sponsor and the grantee.
-The program income shall be used for the purposes and under the conditions of the grant agreement.
+* Addition – When authorized, program income may be added to the funds committed to the grant agreement by the sponsor and the grantee.
+The program income shall be used for the purposes described in, and under the conditions of the grant agreement.

 Grantees are encouraged to earn income to defray program costs.
 The state requires that interest earned in excess of $250 per year on grants from purely state sources be considered program income.
 Earnings attributable to federal funds may be used only in accordance with applicable federal law.

-Income earned after the sponsored program has ended: Income earned after the end of the project no longer has a government obligation on its use.
+Income earned after the sponsored program has ended no longer has a government obligation on its use.

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Director, Sponsored Programs; senior reviewer of this PPS
+Director, Pre-Award Support Services; senior reviewer of this PPS